conduktor/conduktor-docs/docs/gateway/installation/installation.md

 - Create/alter/delete consumer groups
 - Describe cluster information

-## Running the gateway
+## Running the Gateway
-In its most simple form GW can be run from a simple Docker run command with the credentials to connect to you Kafka cluster.
+In its most simple form Gateway can be run from a simple Docker run command with the credentials to connect to your Kafka cluster.
 However, Gateway needs to interact with your clients and your Kafka to get the most from it.

 ```bash
  docker run \